 Karen Smith -> click to message Karen directly

 Lecturer, Department of Microbiology and Immunology, and Biology 112 Co-ordinator

 Karen is a lecturer in the Department of Microbiology and Immunology and has contributed to the creation of questions for the Transcription and Translation concept inventory.
 In addition to co-ordinating and teaching a large first year cell biology course, she has been involved in many microbiology courses, teaching in the lecture and laboratory sections from first year to fourth year.
 Lately she has been examining threshold concepts in the first year cell biology course and is involved in many activities that help promote a smooth transition for first year students arriving at the University.

 Michelle Tseng -> click to message Michelle directly

 Michelle is keenly interested in making evolutionary biology more accessible to biologists and to the public in general.
 This accessibility can be improved at the undergraduate level if instructors have a good understanding of the misconceptions harbored by their students.
 Concept inventories expose these misconceptions, allowing instructors to better focus their courses to address these before they become deep-set.
-Michelle has been collaborating with Greg Bole on both the Adaptation Concept Inventory and the Speciation Concept Inventory.
+Michelle has been collaborating with Greg Bole on the Speciation Concept Inventory.
 The latter of the pair has also benefited from work completed by Erica Jeffery.